JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

         Make sure that:

-          * you have installed and enabled the [Amper IDEA plugin](https://plugins.jetbrains.com/plugin/23076-amper)
+          * you have installed and enabled the [Kargo IDEA plugin](https://plugins.jetbrains.com/plugin/23076-amper)
           * your module has the `jvm` target (`jvm/app` product type, or a library module with `jvm` platform)

     In this mode, IDEA will recompile and hot-reload your application based on file system changes.